-Required Supplementary Information Last Ten Fiscal Years Ended June 30
+Required Supplementary Information (Unaudited) Last Ten Fiscal Years Ended June 30 (amounts in thousands)

 Pension Plan

 The schedules included in the Required Supplementary Information for the Pension Plan are intended to show information for 10 years.
 However, the following schedules do not have a full 10-year trend, and therefore, LAX presented information only for those years for which information is available.
 Additional years will be displayed in the future as they become available.